Image Source: Unsplash

 2. Secure Delivery Methods

 A Georgetown University study found that 66% of adults use prescription drugs to aid in their health.
+With the rise of online prescription tools, accessing necessary medications has become more convenient and efficient for many patients.
 It’s pretty hard to imagine what would happen if patients didn’t receive their medication due to delivery difficulties, such as improper packaging, a high-temperature vehicle, or theft.

 To prevent this catastrophe, health organizations must follow safety protocols, secure all medication, and hire trusted medical couriers like Dropoff.
 Dropoff has reliable same-day delivery and experienced staff that can maintain HIPAA guidelines on all their shipments.